 We now consider an additional modification of the viscous stress.
 The laboratory experiments of Jähne and Riemer (1990) suggest that the small gravity-capillary waves near the viscous scale are not completely smeared out of existence.
-Therefore, the waves, whose inner region, $l_i(k) = \delta/k$, lies completely within the viscous sublayer, i.e. $l_i(k) < 10\nu/u{\nu}^0$, must depend on the viscous stress for growth rather than the turbulent stress which is negligible within this layer.
-Thus, the wave-induced stress for these waves should be subtracted from the viscous stress from the smooth flow limit before accounting for the air-flow separation effects.
-Although the value for δ is still debated, we take the conservative estimate $\delta = 0.1$, and in conjunction with the conservative estimate for the viscous sublayer height, we find a lower bound of wave growth due to viscous stress.
+Therefore, the waves, whose inner region, $l_i(k) = \hat{\delta}/k$, lies completely within the viscous sublayer, i.e. $l_i(k) < 10\nu/u{\nu}^0$, must depend on the viscous stress for growth rather than the turbulent stress that is negligible within this layer.
+Thus, the wave-induced stress for these waves should be subtracted from the nominal viscous stress calculated from the smooth flow limit.
+This subtraction is done before accounting for the air-flow separation sheltering effects.
+Although the value for the normalized height of the inner region, $\hat{\delta}$, is still debated, we take the conservative estimate $\hat{\delta} = 0.1$, and in conjunction with the conservative estimate for the viscous sublayer height, we find a lower bound of wave growth due to viscous stress.
 Therefore, the fully modified viscous stress, accounting for both air-flow separation and small wind wave growth becomes: